 For those who want to have fun with water sports but avoid the tourist crowds, it’s a perfect destination.

-Windsurfers tend to head to Afiartis on the southern tip of the island.
-Many surf clubs operate here, and the conditions are great for the sport, with steady, strong thermal winds.
+Windsurfers tend to head to Afiartis located on the southern tip of the island.
+Many surf clubs operate here, and surfing conditions are exceptional with steady, strong thermal winds.

 Greece has so many destinations offering water sports that it can be hard to determine which ones to choose.
 However, the five Greek islands listed above are undoubtedly some of the best spots for windsurfing in the entire world.